10darts/documentation/reference/android/sdk.rst

     :outertype: TendartsSDK

     Set the small icon resource.
+    note: if not set, the small icon defaults to android's ic_popup_reminder

     :param smallIconResource: small icon resource
     :return: TendartsSDK instance so you can concatenate calls